clarkk/php-log/README.md

 	//  Set the base path to store log files
 	\Log\Log::init('log');

-	//  PHP core and compiler errors and PHP warnings and parse errors will be visible
+	//  PHP core/compiler errors and PHP warnings/notice will be visible for the user
 	//  (Do not enable this in production!)
 	\Log\Log::verbose();

 	//  Log something
 	\Log\Log::log('User event: A user did something and I want to log it', 'user-event');

-	//  Log an unharmful warning
+	//  Log a warning
 	//  (This will NOT be visible to the user even if verbose is enabled)
 	\Log\Log::err('A warning is logged', \Log\Log::ERR_WARNING);